Course Grading Policy : Your grade will be determined using the following scheme:

 For the projects, we will require the following proceedure that we will use to grade these projects:

-Short Assignments : The purpose of these in-class assignments is to verify everyone will have completed the video watching and/or reading assignments before the class they are assigned.
+Short Assignments : There will be a few short assignments throughout the semester.
+One purpose of these assignments is making sure everyone is mastering the material due to group projects.
+One purpose of these in-class assignments is to verify everyone will have completed the video watching and/or reading assignments before the class they are assigned.
 The questions could be a wide range of things, including working out an example problem in class, answering some simple objective questions, etc, and could happen anytime during class.
 Obviously, this approach means you want to be at the start of every class.
 Part of this item will help evaluate general class participation as part of your grade.